Modern Slavery Act

 Modern slavery and human trafficking policy statement

-This statement sets out Bristol Airports actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 January 2018 to 31 December 2018.
+This statement sets out Bristol Airport’s actions to understand all potential modern slavery risks related to our business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in either our own business or our supply chains.
+This statement relates to actions and activities during the financial year 1 January 2020 to 31 December 2020.

-The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.
+Our ambition remains strong, despite the additional challenges introduced by COVID-19, and we have continued to attract new airlines and routes throughout this period.
+As part of the aviation and airport sector, we are absolutely committed to preventing slavery and human trafficking in our corporate activities, and ensuring that our supply chains are free from slavery and human trafficking.

 Our Supply Chain

 Bristol Airport sources a wide range of products and services from around 800 local, national and international suppliers.
 Our supply chain spans a variety of industry sectors, which can be broadly grouped as follows: Capital Construction and Property; Engineering, Maintenance & Facilities Management; Professional Services; Passenger Services; IT and Supplies; Supplies and Services; other Service Contracts (including statutory services, rent, rates, utilities, policing etc.).